Skip to content

 For accessory exercises like leg presses, hack squats, and quad-biased movements, both of these perform pretty well.
 I actually like the Lifter PR 3 better for these style sessions as they’re lighter and feel easier to wear for longer durations.

-The upper in the Lifter PR 3 breathes a little better and they don’t feel as clunky and heavy as the Legacy Lifter 3.
-If you’re wanting a shoe to wear for squats, then for other exercises throughout your workout the Lifter PR 3 should work well.
+The upper in the Lifter PR 3 breathes a little better, and they don’t feel as clunky and heavy as the Legacy Lifter 3.
+If you want a shoe to wear for squats and then for other exercises throughout your workout, the Lifter PR 3 should work well.

-That’s not to say the Reebok Legacy Lifter 3 won’t work for this training context, but it’s a shoe that I prefer for squats and weightlifting sessions versus sessions where I want a heel elevated shoe for multiple exercises.
+That’s not to say the Reebok Legacy Lifter 3 won’t work for this training context, but I prefer it for squats and weightlifting sessions versus sessions where I want a heel-elevated shoe for multiple exercises.

 If you’re only planning to do things like hack squats or more static strength accessories in your shoes, then both models should be fine and I wouldn’t stress this detail too much.